Top Gear challenges: Nepal Special

 The presenters head to Nepal to see what is the best city car for less than £6,000.
-Paddy: 1995 Peugeot 106 Rallye (£3,500), Chris:1987 Renault 4 (£5,000), Freddie: 2011 Hulas Mustang (£6,000).
-They are instructed to drive from Kathmandu to Lo Manthang.
+McGuinness: 1995 Peugeot 106 Rallye (£3,500), Harris:1987 Renault 4 (£5,000), Flintoff: 2011 Hulas Mustang (£6,000).
+They were instructed to drive from Kathmandu to Lo Manthang.

-On the way to Pokhara, Paddy got stuck and had to be towed by Freddie, revealing that the Mustang was only two wheel drive.
+On the way to Pokhara, McGuinness got stuck and had to be towed by Flintoff, revealing that the Mustang was only a two-wheel drive.

-On the way to Jomsom, rough roads damaged Chris and Paddy's cars.
+On the way to Jomsom, rough roads damaged Harris and McGuinness' cars.
 The Peugeot required garage repairs, prompting the presenters to stay the night.
-The next morning Freddie again had to tow Paddy's stuck Peugeot.
-During a river crossing, Freddie had to tow Chris and Paddy's stuck vehicles.
+The next morning Flintoff again had to tow McGuinness' Peugeot.
+During a river crossing, Flintoff had to tow Harris and McGuinness' vehicles.

-For the final leg, the presenters split up: Chris and Freddie purchased trekking equipment, while Paddy headed to the market to buy rations.
-After this they drove locals to Muktinath Temple.
-Freddie carried sherpas, Paddy local women, and Chris holy men.
+For the final leg, the presenters split up: Harris and Flintoff purchased trekking equipment, while McGuinness headed to the market to buy rations.
+After this, they drove locals to Muktinath Temple.
+Flintoff carried sherpas, McGuinness carried local women, and Harris carried holy men.
 Nearing the temple, the trio had a hillclimb challenge, finishing at the temple car park.
-Despite a 30-second head start, Paddy overtook Chris and Freddie and reached the temple first.
+Despite a 30-second head start, McGuinness overtook Harris and Flintoff and reached the temple first.